paveljurca/quotes/index.md

 .

-Your focus determines your reality / Master Yoda
+Your focus determines your reality / Qui-Gon Jinn

 .